digital-asset/daml/docs/source/daml/intro/3_Data.rst

 You have already encountered a few native DAML types: ``Party`` in :doc:`1_Token`, and ``Text`` and ``ContractId`` in :doc:`2_Scenario`.
 Here are those native types and more:

 - ``Party``
   Stores the identity of an entity that is able to act on the ledger, in the sense that they can sign contracts and submit transactions.
-In general, ``Party`` is opaque.
+In general ``Party`` is opaque.
 - ``Text``
   Stores a unicode character string like ``"Alice"``.
 - ``ContractId a``